ESBenchmark/ESBench/docs/guide/time-profiler.md

 # Time Profiler

-By default, ESBench only measure execution time of the benchmark cases, This is done by a module called TimeProfiler, it can be configured by `timing` property of the suite:
+By default, ESBench only measure execution time of the benchmark cases, This is done by a module `TimeProfiler`, it can be configured by `timing` property of the suite:

 ```javascript
 export default defineSuite({